The Blackbaud Breach and the Need for Cybersecurity Amongst the Education Institutes

 What is the recent Blackbaud Data Breach?

 A ransomware outbreak attacked Blackbaud on May 14th.
-However, the assault was not controlled until May 20th, thanks to their cybersecurity team, law enforcement, and network investigation specialists from cybersecurity consultants in USA.
+However, the assault was not controlled until May 20th, thanks to their cybersecurity team, law enforcement, and network investigation specialists from cybersecurity consultants in the USA.
 But in the event of a breach, hackers could remove the portion of client data before encryption of customer systems and data.

 According to the attack reports, Blackbaud could prevent offenders from accessing their databases, but it took them nearly six months to implement it.
 During that time, the Northern Light Health Foundation (a Canadian charity) and other non-profits, medical systems, institutions, colleges, and hospitals had over six hundred thousand records breached.